pytorch/pytorch/docs/source/notes/cuda.rst

 Reduced Precision Reduction in BF16 GEMMs
 -----------------------------------------

 A similar flag (as above) exists for BFloat16 GEMMs.
-Note that this switch is set to `False` by default for BF16 as we have observed numerical instability in PyTorch CI tests (e.g., test/test_matmul_cuda.py).
+Note that this switch is set to `True` by default for BF16, if you observe numerical instability in your workload, you may wish to set it to `False`.

 If reduced precision reductions are not desired, users can disable reduced precision reductions in bf16 GEMMs with: